 The European Union's REACH program (Registration, Evaluation, Authorization and restriction of CHemical substances) regulates and seeks to phase out chemicals of concern.
-More and more countries are adopting similar regulations.
-Turkey and Romania adopted their own versions of REACH in 2009; China adopted a version in October 2010.
-In 2011, Japan also adopted REACH-like regulations to manage their chemicals.
-South Korea will adopt REACH regulations in 2013 and will begin implementation in 2015.
+More and more countries have adopted similar regulations, including Turkey, Romania, China, Japan, Taiwan, South Korea and Canada.

-In the U.S., the Senate and House both proposed bills in 2010 to overhaul the Toxic Substances Control Act, which was first enacted in 1976.
-The state of California is in the process of finalizing a "Safer Consumer Product (green chemistry)" law, scheduled to take effect in 2013, which will require manufacturers of selected products sold in California to identify safer alternatives to a potential range of 1,200 chemicals known to be harmful to public health and the environment.
-The California law will also phase in a requirement that manufacturers whose products contain listed chemicals of concern must conduct an alternative material assessment and replace the chemicals of concern with safer alternatives, or explain to state regulators why the chemicals of concern are needed and warn consumers or undertake steps to mitigate the public's exposure to those substances.
+In the U.S., the Senate and House have both proposed bills since 2010 to overhaul the Toxic Substances Control Act, which was first enacted in 1976, but to date none have passed.
+The state of California passed a "safer consumer products" law (the Green Chemistry Initiative), which took effect in late 2013, which will require manufacturers of selected products (so called "priority products") sold in California to identify safer alternatives to a potential range of 1,200 chemicals known to be harmful to public health and the environment.
+The California law will also phase in a requirement that manufacturers whose priority products contain listed chemicals of concern must conduct an "alternative assessment" and replace the chemicals of concern with safer alternatives, or explain to state regulators why the chemicals of concern are needed and warn consumers or undertake steps to mitigate the public's exposure to those substances.
+Vermont has proposed a similar green chemistry law, which has not yet passed but is expected to.
+The California law and the Vermont bill, with their requirements of alternative assessments, go beyond REACH-like statutes, which mandate simply removing or phasing out substances of concern.